Yufannnn/Night-Duty-Companion/README.md

 NightDutyCompanion.py
 ```

-## How to Use
+## ℹ️ How to Use

 Please refer to the [User Guide](https://yufannnn.github.io/NightDutyCompanion/) for detailed instructions on how to use NightDutyCompanion.
 The user guide provides step-by-step explanations and screenshots to help you get started with the application.

-## Note
+## 📝 Note

 My friend and I have tested multiple times, and the data downloading and cleaning process should last less than 1 minute.
-Also, the automation process can prevent human errors, ideally.

 NightDutyCompanion is an ongoing project and may have potential bugs and feature limitations.
 Please don't solely rely on its results at the current stage.

 Your feedback and suggestions are greatly appreciated.
 If you encounter any issues or have ideas for improvement, please feel free to contact me.

-Enjoy using NightDutyCompanion to simplify your night-duty management tasks!
+🎉 Enjoy using NightDutyCompanion to simplify your night-duty management tasks!